Pula: Post–World War II and modern era

 After World War II, the Istrian Italians of Pula left Yugoslavia towards Italy (Istrian-Dalmatian exodus).
 For two years after 1945, Pola was administered by the Allied Military Government for Occupied Territories (AMG).
 Pola formed an enclave within south Istria that was administered by Yugoslavia since 1945 with the help of Churchill.
 The AMG was occupied by a company of the United States 351st Infantry and a British battalion of the 24th Guards Brigade.
 Istria was partitioned into occupation zones until the region became officially united with the Federal People's Republic of Yugoslavia on 15 September 1947, under terms of the Paris Peace Treaties.
 The city became part of the People's Republic of Croatia, a federal state within FPR Yugoslavia, upon the ratification of the Paris Peace Treaties on 15 September 1947 – which also created the Free Territory of Trieste.
 Initially, Pola's population of 45,000 was largely made up of ethnic Italians, however, between December 1946 and September 1947, the vast majority of Italians fled to Italy.
 Subsequently, the city's Croatian name, Pula, became the official name.
 Today the city of Pula or Pola is officially bilingual, Croatian and Italian, hence both Pula and Pola are official names.
-Since the collapse of Yugoslavia in 1991, Pula has been part of the Republic of Croatia.